wasp-lang/wasp/web/docs/advanced/accessing-app-config.md

  - **The client process** - A React app that implements your app's frontend.

     During development, this is a dev server with hot reloading.
-In production, it's a Node process that serves pre-built static files with environment variables embedded during the build.
+In production, it's a simple process that serves pre-built static files with environment variables embedded during the build (details depend on [how you deploy it](/docs/advanced/deployment/overview)).

  - **The server process** - An Express server that implements your app's backend.

-  During development, this is an Express server controlled by a [`nodemon`](https://www.npmjs.com/package/nodemon) process that takes care of hot reloading and restarts.
+    During development, this is an Express server controlled by a [`nodemon`](https://www.npmjs.com/package/nodemon) process that takes care of
+    hot reloading and restarts.
 In production, it's a regular Express server run using Node.

 Check [the introduction](/docs) for a more in-depth explanation of Wasp's runtime architecture.